 - Any risk are more likely to have been identified and mitigated

 Inevitably with web projects, there are changing requirements and there will be small things that are forgotten.
-The testing period should be focus on fixing these small issues and considering any changes, with the aim of keeping the project on track and preparing for the site to go live.
+The testing period should be focus on fixing these small issues and considering any changes, with the aim of keeping the project on track and preparing for the website to go live.